 What is intimacy?

 Intimacy is understanding it is not a euphemism for sexual activity.
 Intimacy is separate from sexuality.
-Managing intimate relationships involves executive functioning skills such as planning and organising skills, communication skills, emotional regulation, sensory regulation, self-awareness, and positive self-concept.
-Often time a strong intimate relationship is a precursor to a healthy and satisfying sexual relationship, particularly for couples who have been together long term.
-Intimacy can be enhanced through prioritising pleasant shared time together, maintaining respectful communication, affirmation, and advocating for one’s relationship needs and giving effort towards meeting the relationships needs of their partners.
+Managing intimate relationships involves executive functioning skills, such as planning and organising skills, communication skills, emotional regulation, sensory regulation, self-awareness and positive self-concept.
+Often a strong, intimate relationship is a precursor to a healthy and satisfying sexual relationship, particularly for couples who have been together long term.
+Intimacy can be enhanced through prioritising pleasant shared time together, maintaining respectful communication, affirmation and advocating for one’s relationship needs and giving effort towards meeting the relationships needs of their partners.

 "Occupational therapy professionals are perfectly situated to address sexuality and intimacy occupations due to our training in activity analysis, therapeutic use of self, cultural competency, and trauma informed care."

 Who might have concerns related to sexuality and intimacy?

 Regardless of diagnosis, gender, sexual orientation, gender identity, age, religion, race, many individuals will find meaning in how they desire, choose, and are empowered to be sexual and intimate.